nycpp/nycpp.github.io/policy/conduct.md

 the case of a paid event).

-## If You Witness or Are Subject to Unacceptable Behavior
+## If you witness or are subject to unacceptable behavior
 The NYC++ Conduct Committee is responsible for reviewing, investigating, and responding to all reported incidents that breach this code of conduct.
 If you are subject to or witness unacceptable behavior, or have any other concerns